mvs-org/docs-mvs-org/source/docs/assets-operations.md

 SYMBOL               Asset symbol.
 ```
 **NOTICE: --cert is newly added option (in v0.8.0) which does not take any arguments.**
-**NOTICE: if SYMBOL is not specified, then get all assets of this account.**
+**NOTICE: if SYMBOL is not specified, then get all assets or certs of this account.**
 **to each asset, the returned quantity is a summary value on each address.**
 **the unissued asset of this account will also be showed.**